Teyras/MT/text/chapters/310_scheduling_problem_categorization.md

 limit.

-Despite this fact, we might be able to estimate the processing time well enough e.g. by analysing runtimes of previous similar jobs.
+Despite this fact, we might be able to estimate the processing time well enough e.g., by analysing runtimes of previous similar jobs.
 Therefore, we should definitely evaluate algorithms for the semi-clairvoyant variant.

 ### Processing Set Characteristics